Hildegarde Howard

-Hildegarde Howard (April 3, 1901 – February 28, 1998) was an American pioneer in paleornithology, mentored by the famous ornithologist, Joseph Grinnell, at the Museum of Vertebrate Zoology (MVZ) and in avian paleontology.
+Hildegarde Howard (April 3, 1901 – February 28, 1998) was an American pioneer in paleornithology.
+She was mentored by the famous ornithologist, Joseph Grinnell, at the Museum of Vertebrate Zoology (MVZ) and in avian paleontology.
 She was well known for her discoveries in the La Brea Tar Pits, among them the Rancho La Brea eagles.
-She also discovered and described Pleistocene flightless waterfowl at the prehistoric Ballona wetlands of coastal Los Angeles County at Playa del Rey.
+She discovered and described Pleistocene flightless waterfowl at the prehistoric Ballona wetlands of coastal Los Angeles County at Playa del Rey.
 In 1953, Howard became the third woman to be awarded the Brewster Medal.
-She was also the first woman president of the Southern California Academy of Sciences.
-Hildegarde, throughout her career wrote 150 papers.
+She was the first woman president of the Southern California Academy of Sciences.
+Hildegarde wrote 150 papers throughout her career.

 Biography

 Howard was born in Washington, D.C., and moved with her parents to Los Angeles in 1906; her father was a scriptwriter and her mother a musician and composer.
 In 1920 Howard commenced her studies at the Southern Branch of the University of California (later renamed UCLA).
 Her first biology teacher, Pirie Davidson, inspired her to change her concentration from journalism to biology; Davidson helped her get a job working for the paleontologist Chester Stock.
 She completed her bachelor's degree at U.C.
-Berkeley, in 1924, where she took courses in paleontology.
-That same year, Howard joined the scientific staff of the Los Angeles County Museum of Natural History part-time; her work there on the extinct turkey Parapavo californicus was credited towards her master's degree which was received in 1926 at Berkeley, where she would also earn the Ph.D. in 1928, with a dissertation on the fossil birds of the Emery Shellmound.
+Berkeley in 1924, where she took courses in paleontology.
+That same year, Howard joined the scientific staff of the Los Angeles County Museum of Natural History part-time; her work there on the extinct turkey Parapavo californicus was credited towards her master's degree, which was received in 1926 at Berkeley.
+She would earn her Ph.D. at the same university in 1928 with a dissertation on the fossil birds of the Emeryville Shellmound.

 In 1929 Howard returned to the Los Angeles County Museum of Natural History and she held a permanent position there as a curator.
 However, she was not officially given the title of a curator until 1938.
-Her initial title was Junior clerk and Howard’s job was researching fossils from the Rancho La Brea as well as curating them.
+Her initial title was Junior clerk and Howard's job was researching fossils from the Rancho La Brea as well as curating them.
 Named chief curator of science in 1951, she retired in 1961, but continued to conduct research and to publish on avian evolution.
-While at the museum and in retirement, Howard described 3 families, 13 genera, 57 species, and 2 subspecies.
-In 1977 the Los Angeles Museum of History decided to honour Hildegare Howard in the Cenozoic life Hall.
+While at the museum and in retirement, Howard described three families, 13 genera, 57 species, and 2 subspecies.
+In 1977 the Los Angeles Museum of History decided to honour Hildegarde Howard in the Cenozoic life Hall.

 Howard married Henry Anson Wylde in 1930.
 Wylde, who would become chief of exhibits at the Los Angeles County Museum of Natural History, died in 1984.
-Hildegarde Howard passed away on 28 February 1998.
-She passed away right before her 97th birthday in California, at home.
+Hildegarde Howard died on 28 February 1998 at her home in California, not long before her 97th birthday.